 How To Manage An Anxiety Attack

 Your heart is pounding.
 Maybe you’re shaking or sweating.
-You might feel like you’re floating away from yourself.
-It’s really scary.
+You might feel like you’re floating away from yourself, or that you’re dying.
+It’s really scary!
 Anxiety or panic attacks can come out of nowhere and leave you shaken, exhausted and worried about having another one.
 Fortunately, you can take steps to manage the experience.

 What Does An Anxiety Attack Feel Like?

 Anxiety attacks can have a variety of symptoms.
 According to The Anxiety and Depression Association of America some of the symptoms include:

 Racing or pounding heart, palpitations

 Shortness of breath or sensations of smothering or choking

 Dizziness, light-headedness, feeling faint or unsteady